Raymond H. Wilkins: Military career and death

 In 1936 Wilkins left UNC and enlisted as a private in the United States Army Air Corps.
 Serving at Langley Field, Virginia, Wilkins rose to the rank of staff sergeant.

 He entered the Cadet Training Corps at Smith Air College, St. Louis before being transferred to Kelly Field, Texas, where he served as a Cadet Corps captain.
 Wilkins received his pilot's wings on October 31, 1941 and was commissioned a second lieutenant.
 After serving as an instructor and receiving additional training at Maxwell Field, Alabama, Wilkins was assigned to duty in the Philippines later in 1941, arriving four days before the attack on Pearl Harbor.

 Wilkins was then assigned to the 8th Bombardment Squadron of the 3rd Attack Group, Fifth Air Force.
-Flying combat missions out of New Guinea, Wilkins was promoted to first lieutenant, captain, and then to major.
-In September of 1943 he was made squadron commander.
+Flying B-25 Mitchells in combat missions out of New Guinea, Wilkins was promoted to first lieutenant, captain, and then to major.
+In September 1943 he was made squadron commander.

 On November 2, 1943, he participated in a bombing raid on Japanese ships as part of the Bombing of Rabaul.
 Wilkins repeatedly exposed himself to intense anti-aircraft fire and successfully destroyed two enemy vessels.
 Despite severe damage to his aircraft, he continued to attack until his plane was shot down into the sea, killing him.
 For his actions during the mission, he was posthumously awarded the Medal of Honor four months later, on March 24, 1944.